AaronRMartinez/Threat-Hunting-Scenario-Compromise/README.md

 ## Summary

-A RDP brute force attack targeted the user account "aaronmart" on the endpoint "arm-threatunti".
+A RDP brute force attack targeted the user account "aaronmart" on the endpoint "arm-thcompromis".
 The attacker successfully gained access to the machine and executed an "Invoke-WebRequest" command to download a malicious executable.
-The malicious executable was then executed, running several encoded PowerShell commands.
-A compressed file was downloaded that contained several files intended for further exploitation.
+The malicious file was then executed, running several encoded PowerShell commands.
+A compressed file was downloaded that contained several files intended for further exploitation use.
 Subsequently, a scheduled task was created to establish persistence on the system.
-While network reconnaissance was also conducted by the malicious executable.
+While non-intrusive network reconnaissance was conducted on the endpoint.

 ---

 ## Response Taken

-A RDP Brute Force Attack was confirmed and verified to have been successful on the endpoint `arm-threathunti`, on the user account `aaronmart`.
-The device was isolated, and the security operations center was notified.
+A RDP Brute Force Attack was confirmed and verified to have been successful on the endpoint `arm-thcompromis`, on the user account `aaronmart`.
+The device was isolated, and the incident response plan was initiated.

 ---